ashlynware/spring-23/posts/secondpost.md

 ---
 title: Blue Blooms.
-description: These flowers are blooming with bold blue hues.
+description: These flowers are blooming with bold, nature-defying blue hues.
 date: 2018-07-04
 tags:
   - number 2
 layout: layouts/post.njk
 ---
-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.
+It’s true that blue flowers are the most beautiful, but they aren’t rare.
+They’re actually nonexistent in nature!
+The prettiest blue pigment in Irises, Oxford Blues, Cornflowers, Hydrangeas, and others is artificial, but that’s not to say this list of blue flowers isn’t a breathtaking feat of nature.
+We’re laying down the truth about these ocean and sky mimicking blooms with their origins and cultural meanings.
+With preparation, these blue blooms will light up any bouquet, vase, room, or garden with their alluring color.

 ## Section Header